Who we can help - eligibility

 How we decide who is eligible for support from social services

 Haringey uses the Government’s national eligibility criteria (external link) to determine whether you are eligible for support from social services.
-Your first step is to contact our Integrated Access Team.
+Your first step is to contact our First Response Team.
 If they agree that you may need help from Social Services, we will decide whether or not you meet the criteria for support by carrying out an assessment with you.
 Any decisions about your care and support will consider your wellbeing and what is important to you and your family, so you can stay healthy and remain independent for longer.

 How does the eligibility criteria work?

 The eligibility criteria provide a way to measure whether your care and support needs mean that you qualify to receive social care services.
 We use the criteria when we assess your care and support needs.
 There are three main areas that we will look at with you:

 - How this affects your ability to do certain things